Dionysius the Areopagite: Religious defenses of traditional attribution

-Modern references
+Modern references and legacy

 In Athens there are two large churches bearing his name, one in Kolonaki on Skoufa Street, while the other is the Catholic Metropolis of Athens, on Panepistimiou Street.
 The pedestrian walkway around the Acropolis, which passes through the rock of the Areios Pagos, also bears his name.

 Dionysius is the patron saint of the Gargaliani of Messenia, as well as in the village of Dionysi in the south of the prefecture of Heraklion.
 The village was named after him and is the only village of Crete with a church in honor of Saint Dionysios Areopagitis.